rwema3/Phonebook-App/README.md

-## And yeah, it requires the password, Password : ebrajdon
+## And yeah, it requires the password, Password : YRwemaY
 Phonebook is a simple project built in C where you can save the Infos of a person and can modify and delete it too.

 ## Some Snaps